2001 Spanish Grand Prix: Background

 Following the San Marino Grand Prix on 15 April, all teams tested aerodynamics, electronic driver aids, engines, mechanical car components and tyres at various European racing circuits to prepare for the Spanish Grand Prix.
 The British-based teams of Benetton, British American Racing (BAR), Jaguar, Jordan, McLaren and Williams and the Paris-based Prost team tested at England's Silverstone Circuit from 17 to 19 April.
 Jordan's Heinz-Harald Frentzen set the first day's fastest lap time, while McLaren's Mika Häkkinen led on the final two days.
 Sauber, Ferrari and Minardi tested at Italy's Mugello Circuit between 18 and 20 April.
 Luca Badoer, Ferrari's test driver, topped the first day's running, while Michael Schumacher led the second and final days.
 Arrows did two days of private straight-line speed aerodynamic testing at Italy's Vairiano Circuit with former Indy Lights driver Jonny Kane, followed by regular driver Jos Verstappen.
 Sauber's Kimi Räikkönen joined them.
 Badoer and Barrichello tested several Ferraris for the race at the team's private testing facility, the Fiorano Circuit.

-Häkkinen had scored four championship points in the season's first four races.
+Häkkinen had scored four championship points in the season's first four races due to unreliability and sub-par performances, achieving a then-best result of fourth at Imola.
 He hoped to extend his winning streak in Spain to four successive victories, adding, "No one is too far ahead and there are still plenty of points to be scored.
 I hope my championship starts here."
 His teammate Coulthard said he would be prepared for the race, but was aware of Häkkinen's performance at the circuit and that a victory for the latter would return him to championship contention.
 Following two subpar races, Michael Schumacher stated that he was not concerned after retiring from the San Marino Grand Prix, but believed Ferrari might regain competitiveness and win in Spain.
 Williams's Juan Pablo Montoya anticipated a difficult Grand Prix due to his car's pace in recent circuit tests, saying, "I am sure when we get there we will figure it out and hopefully be competitive.
 It will be quite interesting.
 For me I am really looking forward to getting to the end of a race to score some points."